Maple0905/Image-Classify-Keras/README.md

-# Trained image classification models for Keras
+# Image classify with Keras

 **THIS REPOSITORY IS DEPRECATED.
 USE THE MODULE `keras.applications` INSTEAD.**